PERSONAL DATA PROTECTION POLICY

 The project partners will only pass your data on to the services indicated in this document and only in legally authorised cases.
 No international transfer of your personal data will take place.

 In the case of social networks, due to the nature of the service, all the information and content published by the user can be consulted by, and shared with, the other users of the social network in question.

 9.- Security measures

 The project partners undertake to guarantee the confidentiality and privacy of any personal data collected.
 With this express purpose in mind, the partners have taken the necessary security measures to prevent the loss or unauthorised processing, alteration or access to such data to ensure their integrity and security.

 The user is responsible for the proper safeguarding of their username and password and undertakes not to make them available to third parties.
-The user is also obliged to inform the company of any, theft, loss or risk of third party access to their user data.
+The user is also obliged to inform the partners of any, theft, loss or risk of third party access to their user data.

 10.- What are your rights when you provide us with your personal information?

 |Access||The right to consult the personal data managed by us.||

 As detailed in section 2 of this document.

 |Modification||The right to modify any incorrect data.|